kicksmackbyte/reservation_v3/api/mutation/README.md

 # mutation
-* Limatations presented here should be captured as test cases to explicitly define specification
+* Limitations presented here should be captured as test cases to explicitly define specification

 ## AppointmentBulkCreate
 ```